GIMIudg/GIMIpapers/Precision-Oncology-for-Breast-Cancer-Diagnosis/README.md

 The project focuses on generating personalized Genome-Scale Metabolic Models (GEMs) for breast cancer patients and apply Unsupervised Learning to classify patiens using clinical and metabolic data

 📂 Contents of the repository
-1. GEM construction
+1. Clinical_data_and_models_ids
+All data used in this project

+2. src

 MATLAB scripts for building patient-specific metabolic models

-Models generated from NIH breast cancer patient data

-Integration of clinical and transcriptomic features into the reconstruction pipeline

-2. Metabolic phenotype computation

 Flux balance analysis

 Calculation of key metabolic phenotypes and pathway activity metrics

-3. Patient clustering using multiple omics layers
+Patient clustering using multiple omics layers

 Clustering analyses performed using: